 Stephen King’s unique take on folk horror sees a religious cult of murderous children living in modern day Nebraska.
 While the biting satire of the short story is lost on the film, the basic premise remains intact.
 The best parts revolve around the childrens’ worship of a supernatural entity that they call He Who Walks Behind the Rows.
 Its presence is built up entirely of shots of corn and sermons from boy preacher Isaac.

-The Witch might have just come out this past weekend, but it’s a return to classical folk horror in a big way.
-It won over critics at early festival screenings, and while critics loved it, the overall reaction seems to be surprisingly mixed.
-Still, I would definitely recommend it to people looking to satisfy their theatrical horror fix.
+The Witch is a return to classical folk horror in a big way.
+It won over critics at early festival screenings, and while critics loved it, the overall reaction seems to have been somewhat mixed.
+Still, I would definitely recommend it to people looking to satisfy their folk horror fix.
 The historical accuracy alone is reason enough to see it.

 The Wicker Man

 No, I’m not talking about the Nicolas Cage remake.
 This is the original, and it’s the king.
 For a lot of reasons, The Wicker Man just hits every nail on the head of what a folk horror movie should be.
 Atmosphere, complex characterization, cult paranoia, it’s all here.
-Like Halloween is to slashers, this is the template all folk horror should follow to see what works.
-Christopher Lee, who had more credits than any living actor until his recent passing, always referred back to this as the best film he ever made.
+Like Halloween is to slashers, this is the template all folk horror should follow.
+Christopher Lee, who had more credits than any living actor until his passing, always referred back to this as the best film he ever made.